cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-2.md

 ## Introduction

-In this post, we'll cover how to use the Unity Recorder tool to record in-game footage and images.
+In this post, we'll cover how to use the Unity Recorder tool to record in-game footage.
 We'll be training our model using a pre-existing dataset of real-life images.
 This enables the model to learn do a decent job stylizing arbitrary images.
 However, some game can look drastically different from real-life.
 In these situations, it can help to to add additional training images from the target game.
 This will help the model learn to stylize frames from that specific environment.

 ## Install Unity Recorder